People with humility do not think less of themselves; they just think about themselves less.

 There are some people who, if they don’t already know, you can’t tell them.

-2. The ego that tells the leader that she is better than the others who are subordinate.
+2. The ego that tells the leader that she is better than the others who are subordinate.3.
+The ego that tells the leader that he does not need to play by the roles.

 Through these behaviors leaders have let their ego prevail and lost their humility.
 By contrast, successful business leaders have great self-confidence, but they retain their humility and honesty as they realize that while talented and hard-working, they are not perfect, have been greatly aided by others, and (yes) have just been plain lucky.